Cashew Milk Recipe

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Tired of going through plant milk like water?
 Make your own cashew milk at home, and you’ll never run out!
 Luscious and creamy, you’ll want to pour it all over your cereal, cook and bake with it, mix it into coffee, and simply drink it straight.
-Richer and creamier than found in a carton, you don’t even need to strain this silky-smooth blend, giving you all the vitamins, minerals, and fiber otherwise tossed out with the pulp.
+Richer and creamier than found in a carton, you don’t even need to strain this silky-smooth blend, giving you all the nutrients and fiber otherwise tossed out with the pulp.

-A glass of cashew milk surrounded by cashews.
+A glass of cashew milk.

-Ingredients and Substitutions
+Key Ingredients and Substitutions

 • Cashews: Raw, not roasted or toasted cashews have the mildest flavor and are best suited for making non-dairy milk.
 Either whole or pieces work well.

 • Vanilla (optional): A little bit of vanilla extract goes a long way!
 This is especially recommended if you plan on drinking your cashew milk plain.
+Other spices that work well in homemade plant-based milks include ground cinnamon, turmeric, or any flavored extract of your choice (coffee might be tasty!)

 How To Make Cashew Milk

-All it takes is a glance to figure out how this quick fix recipe comes together.
+All it takes is a glance to figure out how this quick-fix recipe comes together.
 To break it down in greater detail, here’s everything you need to know:

-3. In a blender, combine the soaked cashews and 4 cups of fresh water.
+Step 2: Blend and Sweeten – In a blender, combine the soaked cashews and 4 cups of fresh water.
 Blend on high speed until the mixture is smooth and creamy.
 This may take up to 3 minutes.
+Optionally, add the sweetener of your choice and vanilla extract if you want to sweeten and flavor your cashew milk.
+Blend again to combine.

 Frequently Asked Questions